roryprimrose/ModelBuilder/README.md

 ```

 There is no automatic assembly scan that guesses a concrete type — the mapping is explicit, which is
 what keeps the build deterministic and reflection-free.
+This applies whether the abstract/interface
+type is the root you asked to build (`MB1001`) or a member reached along the way (`MB1012`) — either
+way, without a mapping the value is left at its default rather than built.

 #### Open generic type mapping